 How to reset Windows 10 without losing your files

-If Windows 10 breaks and nothing seems to work well anymore, you might contemplate reinstalling it from scratch.
-However, that would mean that you must go through a rather elaborate process in order to save your files and reinstall Windows 10.
-Fortunately, you do not have to do so, because Windows 10 gives you the option to reset itself to its initial state and keep your personal files in the process.
-The advantage is that it is a lot faster than formatting your system partition and installing Windows 10 from scratch.
-Resetting can also improve the performance of your Windows 10 PC.
-Here is how to restore Windows 10 to its initial state and keep your files, using the Reset feature:
+If Windows 10 breaks and nothing’s working right, you might be thinking about a clean install.
+However, reinstalling it from scratch is quite a hassle and would mean that you must go through a rather elaborate process in order to save your files and reinstall Windows 10.
+Fortunately, you don’t have to do so because Windows 10 has a great trick up its sleeve.
+It can simply reset itself to its initial state and keep your personal files in the process.
+The advantage is that it’s much quicker than formatting your system partition and making a clean installation of Windows 10.
+Resetting can also improve the performance of your Windows 10 PC, making it feel new again.
+Here’s how to reset Windows 10 to its initial state and keep your files:

 Advertisement

 Will resetting my PC make it faster?
 Another reason is the performance of your Windows 10 device.
-If Windows 10 is moving slower than when you started working with it, there may be too many apps or services running in the background, some faulty drivers, and so on.
-Sometimes the only way to clean up the mess is to do a reset.
+If Windows 10 is moving slower than when you started working with it, too many apps or services may be running in the background, there may be some faulty drivers, and so on.
+Sometimes, the only way to clean up the mess is to do a reset.

 So what happens if you choose to Reset this PC in Windows 10?
-Before going ahead, there are a few questions that you should know the answers for:
+Before going ahead, there are a few questions that you should know the answers to:

 • Does Windows 10 Reset this PC remove drivers?
 Yes: Resetting your Windows 10 PC means that all the system files and drivers are deleted and then restored to their originals.